lightninglabs/faraday/accounting/docs.md

 ### Receipt
 Receipts off chain represent invoices that are paid via the Lightning Network.

-- Amount: The amount that we were paid, note that this may be greater than the original invoice value.
+- Amount: The amount in millisatoshis that we were paid, note that this may be greater than the original invoice value.
 - TxID: The payment hash of the invoice.
 - Reference: The preimage of the invoice.
 - Note: Optionally set if the invoice had a memo attached, was overpaid, or was a keysend.